scipy-conference/scipy-conference/mailings/conference_announcement.rst

 Birds-of-a-Feather sessions are self-organized discussions that run parallel to the main conference.
 The BOFs sessions cover primary, tangential, or unrelated topics in an interactive, discussion setting.
-This year, some of the BOFs will be scheduled and announced ahead of the conference.
+This year, some of the BOF sessions will be scheduled and announced ahead of the conference.

 Important Dates